ShaynaCummings/police-brutality/all-locations.md

 ### Police surround approved medical station and destroy supplies | June 2nd

 Police destroy supplies, including food and water, at a medical station.
 Medics and EMTs said the station was approved by the city.

+id: nc-asheville-2

 **Links**